enfow/lanyon/paper-review/Sequence-to-Sequence/_posts/2020-06-28-neural_machine_translation_by_jointly_learning_to_align_and_translate.md

 ---
 layout: post
-title: Attention) Neural Machine Translation by Jointly Learning to Align and Translate
+title: Neural Machine Translation by Jointly Learning to Align and Translate
 category_num: 2
+keyword: '[Attention]'
 ---

 # 논문 제목 : Neural Machine Translation by Jointly Learning to Align and Translate